aminaeldj/Octodet-/README.md

    helm repo add cilium https :// helm. cilium .io helm repo update helm install tetragon cilium / tetragon -n kube - system
-2. A second way is to pretty print the events using the 'tetra CLI'.
+2. A second way is to pretty print the events using the `tetra CLI`.
 The tool also allows filtering by process, pod, and other fields.
    ```shell
    GOOS=$(go env GOOS)
    GOARCH=$(go env GOARCH)